AnaRing/final_project/README.md

-We were free to choose what to make, as long as we fulfill all the technical requirements, and so I have chosen to make a Basic Secure Automatic Door Admission Security System('BadAss')
+We were free to choose what to make, as long as we fulfill all the technical requirements, and so I have chosen to make a Basic Secure Automatic Door Admission Security System('BadAss') Which is a security system that in hindsight will make admins see who and when people have logged-in, and restrict times when you can log in to the system.

 I have to use only HTML, CSS and Javascript for the coding of the project - webpack as a bundler and firebase authentication for login/logout function.
 I have to use minimum 1 API, include logic